The William Blake Imagination Photo Booth

 Monday, March 11 from 6:30PM

-Magnum photographer Peter Marlow will deliver a presentation of his photographic career to members of the public at the Open Gate Baptist Church.
+Magnum photographer Peter Marlow will deliver a presentation of his photographic career to members of the public.
 More...

 Magnum Photos is a prestigious international photography agency founded in 1947 by Henri Cartier Bresson and Robert Capa, with offices in London, Paris, Tokyo and New York.